 Your database is essential for your website.
 Making changes here could break your WordPress site.

-I recommend backing up your WordPress website before you make a change to the database.
+I recommend backing up your WordPress website before editing the database.

 Should you break your WordPress website, use the backup to restore it.